Farm to Table: Put Your Best Pitchfork Forward

 On a Uncle Ben’s Rice is Nice Tour (and isn’t rice so nice?), I learned that farmers use a sustainable process called alternate wetting and drying to flood their fields.
 Each person involved plays an important role in getting food from farm to table.

-So much science, technology, respect for the earth and hard work goes into bringing us safe and delicious food!
+So much science, technology, respect for the earth and hard work goes into bringing us safe and delicious food in a sustainable way!

 Take any opportunity you can to visit a farm and talk to a farmer.
 And use your own pitchfork to grow tomatoes, herbs, blueberries, anything you love and appreciate.
 By the way, I have a young fig tree in my yard and nurture it and love it.
 I can’t wait to grill some figs with goat cheese and balsamic vinegar!